 Skilled Nursing Facilities: Report Expanded Ownership, Management, & Related Party Data

-ALL SNFs have until May 1, 2025, to submit their revalidation.
+CMS sent revalidation notices to enrolled skilled nursing facilities (SNFs) from October – December 2024 to collect data on ownership, managerial, and related party information.
 You must report this data on the revised Medicare Provider Enrollment Application Form (CMS-855A).
 Click here (PDF) for detailed information on the parties to be reported and here (PDF) for instructions on completing your application via PECOS.
 Please note that CMS will not be updating the online Medicare Revalidation List to include the SNF off-cycle revalidation schedule.

 COMRU PASRR and Level of Care Orientation Training